nullSpac3/Lab-Report-3/index.md

       ../technical/dir2

      `-empty` can be used with other `find` modifiers such as delete to delete empty files or directories.
-It could help prevent a cluttered workspace and confusion that arises with having numerous empty files or directories
+It could help find unneccesary files and directories to prevent a cluttered workspace and confusion that can arise with having numerous empty files or directories
 <br>

 * `-delete` - [source]( https://stackoverflow.com/questions/2810838/finding-empty-directories)